HBO Max has renewed the comedy series “Julia” for a second season.

 The series, which debuted March 31 on HBO Max, concludes its first season on May 5.

-The series is inspired by Child’s extraordinary life and her long-running television series, “The French Chef,” which pioneered the now popular genre of cooking shows.
-Through Julia and her singular can-do spirit, the series explores an evolving time in American history — the emergence of public television as a new social institution, feminism and the women’s movement, the nature of celebrity, and America’s cultural growth.
-At its heart, the series is a portrait of a loving marriage with an evolving and complicated power dynamic.
+“Julia” is inspired by chef Julia Child’s life and her long-running television series “The French Chef,” which pioneered the modern cooking show.
+Through her life and her singular joie de vivre, the series explores a pivotal time in American history — the emergence of public television as a new social institution, feminism and the women’s movement, the nature of celebrity, and America’s cultural evolution.
+The series is also a portrait of a loving marriage with a shifting power dynamic.

 The season one cast includes Sarah Lancashire as Julia, David Hyde Pierce, Bebe Neuwirth, Brittany Bradford, Fran Kranz and Fiona Glascott.
 Guest stars included Isabella Rossellini, Judith Light, Robert Joy, Erin Neufer, Jefferson Mays, James Cromwell and Adriane Lenox.

 “Julia Child tends to make people happy.
 In a bleak world, she is a welcome balm,” said executive producers Chris Keyser and Daniel Goldfarb in a statement.
 “Making this show has done the same for us.
 Working with our cast — with Sarah and David — our production team, writers, directors and editors, who have become our friends, makes us happy.
 In the language of Julia, it feeds our souls.
 The genuine love and care that HBO Max has shown for our show has been overwhelming.
 They allowed us to tell the simple story of a group of remarkable, oddball, passionate people, who joyfully live their lives to the fullest.
 That we get to keep them alive for another season makes us the happiest of all, and we are already hard at work.”